Home

 Italian Bread

 I love baking Italian bread.
 This is always a fun thing to do with the kids if you don’t mind a little mess in the kitchen.
-There is nothing like making your own bread.
+There is nothing like making it yourself.
 If you can find the time you should try it at least once.
 If it’s not perfect the first time don’t get discouraged.
 I’ve failed time and time again on many occasions, but just kept on trying until I got it right.

 This is the basic recipe that I use all the time.
 Almost everybody does.
 It consists of only four ingredients.
 All the time is actually in the kneading and rising of the dough.
 Whether you make long narrow loaves or round ones you’re sure to enjoy this bread with stews, soups, pastas and a variety of other Italian favorites.